Sagar-R-Madankar/PRODIGY_WD_03/README.md

 3. Select single player or two player.
 4. Click on a grid cell to place your mark.
 5. Continue playing until there's a winner or the game ends in a draw.
-6. To stop the game use Reset Button and to start the new game click on New Game Button.
+6. To stop the game use Stop Button and then to start the new game click on New Game Button ans select the players option to play.

 ## Technologies Used